TuftsRT/sphinx-to-branch/README.md

 ## Advanced Usage

-Note that the `sphinx-build` command can be replaced with any other command with a similar signature.
-The specified command is executed in the root of the destination repository as follows:
+The `sphinx-build` command can be replaced with any other command with a similar signature.
+The specified command is executed in the **root** of the destination repository as follows.

 ```
 [command] [arguments] [source-repo]/[source-dir] [destination-dir]
 ```